-A pool pump timer is a handy device that can be used to regulate the pool operation or run-time schedule for your pump, filter, heater and salt system.
+A pool pump timer is a handy device that can be used to regulate pool operation or run-time schedule for your pump, filter, heater and salt system.
 You will save money by regulating the amount of time you operate your pool system and reduce the amount of time you spend maintaining your pool.
 They can be relied on to keep your pool or spa system running smoothly all season long without the hassle.

-We all want to spend more time enjoying the pool, relaxing in the sun and spend less time worrying and a timer can help take some of the burden away by regulating all components of your pool system.
+We all want to spend more time enjoying the pool, relaxing in the sun and spend less time worrying, a timer can help take some of the burden away by regulating all components of your pool system.
 They give pool owners the ability to control everything simultaneously and in some cases extend the life of your hardware and increase the overall health of your pool.

 In addition to automating the main parts of your pool system there are other uses for an electrical timing device.
-They can be used to automate your hot tub system, water features, lighting and just about anything electrical around the pool.
-You can literally control your entire pool from inside your home with the touch of a button or through your smart phone or computer with some of the pool automation systems on the market.
+They can be used to automate your hot tub system, water features, lighting and just about anything electrical around your pool or spa.
+You can control your entire pool from almost anywhere with the touch of a button on your smart phone, tablet or computer with some of the pool automation systems on the market.